webplatform/docs-wpd/Creating_API_pages/index.md

 It also will have a summary table of the API objects included in the API.
 These are generated when each object's '''Applies to''' field specifies the API listing to which it belongs.

-{{TODO|The API_Listing template needs an API Name/Summary table to list all of the API objects.
+{{TODO|The API_Listing template needs an '''API Name/Summary''' table to list all of the API objects.
 Move the '''Subpages''' table to the bottom of the template.}}

 The listing page should also include compatibility tables for each of the API objects.